Skip to Content

 Scientists have traced the DNA of these beloved cats and they believe that the tabby coat pattern appeared in the Middle Ages, but it only became common sometime in the 18th century.

-It is believed that the word “tabby” originated from the French word “tabi” meaning taffeta which is a type of silk fabric that originated from the Middle French word “atabis”, somewhere in the 14th century.
+It is believed that the word “tabby” originated from the French word “tabi” meaning taffeta, which is a type of silk fabric that originated from the Middle French word “atabis”, somewhere in the 14th century.

-The word “atabis” derives from the Arabic term “attabiya” which is actually a reference to the district of Baghdad called Attabiya, famous for its striped silk.
+The word “atabis” derives from the Arabic term “attabiya,” which is actually a reference to the district of Baghdad called Attabiya, famous for its striped silk.

-There are also some connections to the Spanish word “ataviar” which can be translated as “to decorate” or “to wear”.
+There are also some connections to the Spanish word “ataviar,” which can be translated as “to decorate” or “to wear”.
 Finally, the name “tabby” started to be used in the 17th century.

-8. Purebred Gray Tabby Cats
+11. Purebred Gray Tabby Cats

 Credit: Shutterstock

 Gray tabbies are not a specific breed of cat, but a coat color and pattern that determines the cat’s appearance.
-However, there are many purebred cat breeds that can have this particular coat combination.

-9. Hybrid gray Tabby Cats
+12. Hybrid Gray Tabby Cats

 Credit: Shutterstock